swiftlang/swift-evolution/proposals/0443-warning-control-flags.md

 When these options are passed to the compiler, we sequentially apply the specified behavior to all warnings within the specified group from left to right.
 For `-warnings-as-errors` and `-no-warnings-as-errors`, we apply the behavior to all warnings.

 Examples of option combinations:
-- `-warnings-as-errors -Wwarning deprecated`
+- `-warnings-as-errors -Wwarning Deprecated`

-  Warnings from the `deprecated` group will be kept as warnings, but all the rest will be upgraded to errors.
+  Warnings from the `Deprecated` group will be kept as warnings, but all the rest will be upgraded to errors.

-- `-Werror deprecated -Wwarning availability_deprecated`
+- `-Werror Deprecated -Wwarning DeprecatedDeclaration`

-  Warnings from the `availability_deprecated` group will remain as warnings.
-Other warnings from the `deprecated` group will be upgraded to errors.
+  Warnings from the `DeprecatedDeclaration` group will remain as warnings.
+Other warnings from the `Deprecated` group will be upgraded to errors.
 All others will be kept as warnings.

 It’s crucial to understand that the order in which these flags are applied can significantly affect the behavior of diagnostics.
 The rule is "the last one wins", meaning that if multiple flags apply to the same diagnostic group, the last one specified on the command line will determine the final behavior.

 It is also important to note that the order matters even if the specified groups are not explicitly related but have a common subgroup.
-For example, as mentioned above, the `unsafe_global_actor_deprecated` group is part of both the `deprecated` and `concurrency` groups.
-So the order in which options for the `deprecated` and `concurrency` groups are applied will change the final behavior of the `unsafe_global_actor_deprecated` group.
+For example, as mentioned above, the `UnsafeGlobalActorDeprecated` group is part of both the `Deprecated` and `Concurrency` groups.
+So the order in which options for the `Deprecated` and `Concurrency` groups are applied will change the final behavior of the `UnsafeGlobalActorDeprecated` group.
 Specifically:

-- `-Wwarning deprecated -Werror concurrency` will make it an error,
+- `-Wwarning Deprecated -Werror Concurrency` will make it an error,
-- `-Werror concurrency -Wwarning deprecated` will keep it as a warning.
+- `-Werror Concurrency -Wwarning Deprecated` will keep it as a warning.

 #### Interaction with `-suppress-warnings`